parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 Look at IP at the time of ``ptrace`` in line 9: ``47431b``.
 Now look at the IDA screenshot above.

 So this function calls ``ptrace``.
 To find out where this function is being called, highlight it and press ``x`` in IDA.
-There is only one place.
+There is only one call.

 {% codeblock lang:nasm bypassing ptrace %}
 .text:000000000041F1F8 B9 00 00 00    mov     ecx, 0